jdjohn215/wisc-election-night-data/2024-nov/analysis/README.md

 Most of the ward boundaries represented by this reporting unit GIS file were collected by the LTSB in July of 2024.
 In instances where ward boundaries had clearly changed, I obtained new ward files from county clerks.
 I cannot guarantee that the ward boundaries shown here precisely match those under which the election was administered.

+The file `rep-units-with-2020-census-block-stats.csv` contains demographic data from the 2020 census allocated into each reporting unit.
+I assigned census blocks to reporting units based on centroid intersection.
+The `pop_per_sq_mi` variable is the result of dividing total 2020 population by the land area of each reporting unit.
+I calculated the land area by erasing surface water before computing the remaining polygon size.

 ## Coverage

 I provide reporting units for 69/72 counties.
 For the remaining counties of Green, Sauk, and Iron, I include a row containing their candidate totals.